KosinskiLab/pyTME/doc/index.rst

        API reference
        ^^^^^^^^^^^^^

-       The reference contains a detailed description of |project|'s API.
+       Detailed documentation of the API.

        +++